snowplow-archive/snowplow.github.com/_posts/2015-12-04-snowplow-r73-cuban-macaw-released.md

 category: Releases
 ---

 Snowplow release 73 Cuban Macaw is now generally available!
-This release adds the ability to automatically load bad rows from the Snowplow EMR jobflow into [Elasticsearch] [elasticsearch] for analysis, and formally separates the Snowplow enriched event format from the TSV format used to load Redshift.
+This release adds the ability to automatically load bad rows from the Snowplow Elastic MapReduce jobflow into [Elasticsearch] [elasticsearch] for analysis, and formally separates the Snowplow enriched event format from the TSV format used to load Redshift.

 The rest of this post will cover the following topics: